-Transitions between rooms used to signify permission to transition decorating styles or, at the very least, flooring materials.
+Transitions between rooms are used to signify permission to transition decorating styles or, at the very least, flooring materials.
 Once opening the heart of the home became the norm, however, flooring materials became uniform throughout open spaces to lend cohesion.
 Now, homeowners are experimenting more with unique combinations like warm hardwoods adjacent to patterned tiles within the same spaces instead of waiting for a doorway or threshold to provide the cues.

 Of course, this new level of openness presents new architectural challenges.
 Now, designers must find creative and non-disruptive ways to incorporate enough storage space since losing walls means losing room for closets and cabinetry.
-Talented architects are able to plan ahead to incorporate plenty of storage space that’s in plain sight while not disrupting the home visually.
+Talented architects can plan to incorporate plenty of storage space that’s cleverly hidden or featured in plain sight while supporting the home's aesthetic.

 One such solution that’s becoming increasingly common is the hidden TV, which may fold out from a wall or hinge invisibly into the ceiling.
 Again, this requires forethought and precision in planning but provides a chic and interrupted surface.

-Perhaps in an effort to soften the visual noise of combining multiple spaces in the home, we’ve seen a preference for long stretches of neutrals and hints of subdued pastels.
+Perhaps to soften the visual noise of combining multiple spaces in the home, we’ve seen a preference for long stretches of neutrals and hints of subdued pastels.
 That said, many of the colours of the year for 2023 are leaning back into bolder, warmer tones.
 Pay homage to colour trends by incorporating small colourful design elements or adopting a more daring hue for an accent wall or small space first.

-Not that long ago, colour styles were very different, and homeowners painted their walls in soothing neutrals like gray and white.
-Lovely as these colours are, neutrals are on their way out.
+Not that long ago, colour styles were very different, and homeowners painted their walls exclusively soothing neutrals like gray and white.
+Lovely as these colours are, neutrals need help to remain relevant.
 Today, homeowners in Toronto are attracted to bold colours and patterns, in paint and wallpaper.
 Consider selecting a bold colour for your upper or lower kitchen cabinets and employing a more traditional shade for a balanced look.
 Two-toned kitchen cabinets continue to trend in 2023.

 The Pantone colour of the year.
 This year, Pantone selected a vibrant and bold shade of pink-infused red called "Viva Magenta."
 This dramatic colour is ripped straight from a sunset and makes an excellent accent colour - use it on pillows, throw blankets, and wallpapers.

-Sustainability has become more important than ever as the effects of climate change have grown more dramatic.
-Here's which sustainable materials Toronto homeowners are enjoying in their home:
+Green design has become more important than ever as the effects of climate change have grown more dramatic.
+Here are which materials Toronto homeowners are enjoying in their homes for sustainable interior style:

 Reclaimed wood - Reclaimed wood is more than just sustainable, it's also full of character.